1tonyhan/bell-inequality-simulation/4_Project_Timeline.md

   -11/__/2025 - Wrote a little snippit about what it actually means and why this quantum behaviour is significant in the real world.<br />
   -11/_/2025 - uploaded my jupyter notebook file that was run on IBM QPUs through IBM Quantum platform

-  That marks my journey for this project :D <br />
+  That marks the end of my journey for this project :D <br />
   I hope you learned something and/or found this interesting!<br />